awsdocs/aws-doc-sdk-examples/python/example_code/bedrock-agent/README.md

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Amazon Bedrock Agents offer you the ability to build and configure autonomous agents in your application._
+_Agents for Amazon Bedrock offer you the ability to build and configure autonomous agents in your application._

 ## ⚠ Important